Currencies of Puerto Rico: Reemergence of paper money

 The negative perception created by the issue of paper money between 1813 and 1815, brought the production of banknotes to a halt, while only coins circulated in the archipelago.
+In 1836, James Macqueen made arrangements to establish a branch of the Colonial Bank of London in Puerto Rico, accomplishing this in 1837-38 despite facing opposition.
+The bank issued banknotes, but these were quickly gathered following a decision by the Junta de Comercio y Fomento on January 29, 1838.

 In 1865, the Spanish Civil Code was imposed in Puerto Rico.
 Meanwhile, the Caja de Ahorros was founded in San Juan, a small bank, which provided an annual interest of up to 6% to its subscribers.
 The institution was bankrupted in 1879, but its business model was followed by other banks founded in the southern region of Puerto Rico.
 The Caja de Ahorros de Ponce (lit.
 "Ponce Savings Bank") was founded in 1873 and continued in business until 1879.
 The institution issued notes in denominations of 1, 3, 5 and 50 pesos which were printed by the P.W.
 Derhan firm.
 These bills were only printed in one side and were signed by members of the bank's board of directors, which was composed by eminent Puerto Rican citizens.
 These were redeemed mostly in Ponce and co-existed along tokens issued by local business entities.
+The bill colors varied by denomination, being green (1 peso), blue with green ink (3 and 5 pesos) and red and brown (50 pesos). which earned interest and served as coupons and were used as money in the municipality of Ponce.
+On July 19, 1875, the creation of banknotes was authorized to compensate former slave owners following the abolition of slavery.
+These were used as legal tender and earned a 6% interest per semester.
+These were systematically redeemed, until 70,000 had been amortized in 1890.